Senator Cotton Knows A Thing or Two - July 18th, Hour 2

 And it had been a lot lower than that for much of the Trump administration.

-I think it's much better for the United States if we're the masters of our own destiny.
+From a national security perspective, I think it's much better for the United States if we're the masters of our own destiny.

-In other words, i it shouldn't matter what happens in the Straits of Hormuz and whatever games the Iranians might be playing on any given day.
+In other words, it shouldn't matter what happens in the Straits of Hormuz and whatever games the Iranians might be playing on any given day.

 We shouldn't have to worry about the Saudis loving us.